 - Keep regular sleep cycles

-- Eat healthy and on regular times
+- Eat healthy and at regular times

-- Regularly evaluate what must be done and what can wait, and follow through
+- Regularly evaluate what must be done and what can wait, and follow through on them.

 - Try to make interpersonal connections and talk to people you trust about your feelings